ietf-rats-wg/eat/draft-ietf-rats-eat.md

 They both provide signed unique device identifiers.

 EAT provides the unique identifier as a single small data item, the UEID and SUEID.
-For IDevID the unique identifier is through and X.500 distinguished name, perhaps constructed from the certificate chain, some how derived from the key material.
+For IDevID the unique identifier is through an X.500 distinguished name, perhaps constructed from the certificate chain, somehow derived from the key material.

-This document argues EAT is the more general solution.
+EAT is perhaps a more general solution.
 It allows an open-ended set of claims about the device to be signed and conveyed in addition to just the identifier.
 It separates the signing scheme from the identification scheme.
-EAT even allows use of external mechanisms to secure the device identifier and additional claims, for example use of TLS with UCCS.
+This allows use of a variety of schemes to sign or otherwise to secure the claims about the device.
+This variety gives flexibility to address issues like privacy and be used for a large diversity of use cases.

 ## Permanence